Death's Head: The Career Of Francis Baron Von Trenck And The Meaning Of The Totenkopf

 When Frederick attacked in 1741, the Pandurs were a first resort for the throne.
 They went to war for Maria Theresa.
 They wore the Totenkopf, or death’s head.

 None of this information is mentioned on the Anti-Defamation League web page about the Totenkopf.
 Their organizational focus is the symbol’s appropriation, first by the Waffen SS, then by racist neo-Nazis.
-In this way it is like the swastika, an ancient near eastern symbol of good luck and fortune that had the misfortune to become the symbol of his Nazi Party thanks to the influences of 19th century German pseudoscience and idiotic Weimar occultism.
+In this way it is like the swastika, an ancient near eastern symbol of good luck and fortune that had the misfortune to become the symbol of Hitler’s Nazi Party thanks to the influences of 19th century German pseudoscience and idiotic Weimar occultism.
 At HistoryNet, the Totenkopf is acknowledged as an older symbol than Hitler, one that Germans of the 20th Century inherited from the Prussian Hussars.
 Yet the writer still assigns the symbol to the “bad guys” of history with a too-sweeping dismissal, really.

 Neither of these top search results mentions Trenck, and they ought to, for Pandur regiments were the first to wear the Totenkopf in battle and he was a noted leader of Pandurs.
 Prussians learned to fear their enemies, then imitated them by adopting the symbol: first a Brandenburg regiment, the “Black Hussars,” and then others.
 By the 19th century, when Germany became a country, the Totenkopf was in common use among Hussar regiments.